AbKalus/thesis-project-2024/README.md

 # Thesis Project 2024

-This repository contains the materials and experiments for the thesis project of the Artificial Intelligence and Data Analytics course, 2023/2024.
+This repository contains the thesis and the materials and experiments for the thesis project of the Artificial Intelligence and Data Analytics course, 2023/2024.

 ## Repository Structure